SyaPratama/syapratama.com/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.

----

-Jika ingin langsung menuliskannya ke file README.md, silakan konfirmasi atau minta saya untuk menulisnya secara otomatis.